godishala/Aliases/README.md

 # Aliases

-Usefullness and Usage of this scripts is available at [Aliases](https://godishala.com/blog/aliasfiles/)
+Usefullness and Usage of this files is available at [Aliases](https://godishala.com/blog/aliasfiles/)